What to do when someone dies

 Secure the property

+When someone dies, their property may be left empty.
 When a property is empty it is much more vulnerable to break ins and vandalism you should secure the property as soon as possible, it is the responsibility of the executor of the estate to ensure they have done everything they can to protect the assets in the estate.
 Make sure all the windows and doors are locked and unnecessary electrical devices are turned off.
-If there are items of value, for example jewelry, antiques, collections etc they should be removed from the property for safe keeping so that they can be distributed to the correct beneficiaries at a later date.
+If there are items of value, for example jewellery, antiques, collections etc they should be removed from the property for safe keeping so that they can be distributed to the correct beneficiaries at a later date.

 It is advisable to make a record of what assets were in the property and where they have gone so that items do not get lost and can be accounted for in the estates accounts.